There are many reasons why accountants should use social media to market their firms.

 Generating relevant and engaging content can be demanding for accountants.

-Balancing informative content with the need for user engagement requires a keen understanding of the target audience and the ability to present financial information in an accessible and interesting manner.
+Balancing informative content with the need for user engagement requires a keen understanding of the target audience.
+You also need the ability to present financial information in an accessible and interesting manner.

 3) Managing Client Expectations